maweeks/test-docs/docs/help.md

 ## Help Guide

-This page will provide you will all the information you need to make full use of the whole application.
+This page will provide you will all the information you need to make full use of the Fleet Pond - Companion App.

+![Screenshot of the splashscreen][screenshotSplash]

 ### Map